caiobacode/api-trybers-and-dragons/README.md

 </div>

 ## Description

-<p>"Trybers and Dragons" is a TypeScript project developed to study SOLID and OOP concepts</p>
+<p>"Trybers and Dragons" is a TypeScript project that i had to develop classes, interfaces
+and types for a Dungeons and Dragons-style RPG game using OOP and SOLID principles</p>

 ## 💻 Tecnologies used
 > [![Typescript][Typescript]][Typescript-url]